4 Reasons To Suggest Adaptive Clothing

 How does Adaptive Clothing Help Health Care Professionals?

 Adaptive Clothing is an essential item for patients, seniors and caregivers.
 Adaptive wear makes a healthcare professional’s job easier because it is safer and more convenient to dress and undress the patient.
-For patients who suffer from more intensive injuries and disabilities, assisted dressing clothing offers open back solutions that reduce the struggle of dressing a patient as well as preventing injuries in the caregiver.
+For patients who suffer from more intensive injuries and disabilities, adaptable clothing offers open back solutions that reduce the struggle of dressing a patient as well as preventing injuries in the caregiver.

 Here are the 4 important reasons why healthcare professionals should recommend adaptive clothing to their patients:

-Reduces Back & Shoulder Pain
+Adaptable Clothing Reduces Back & Shoulder Pain

 Back and shoulder pain are common professional hazards that are experienced by many nursing professionals.
 Routine tasks such as lifting, transferring, and maneuvering bedridden patients increases the likelihood of physical strain and/or injury.

 “Compared to other occupations, nursing personnel are among the highest at risk for musculoskeletal disorders.
 One of the most difficult aspects of a nurse’s job is the physical challenge of being on his/her feet all day.
 Also, frequently moving patients in and out of wheelchairs, assistive devices, beds, bathrooms or from place to place.
 The Bureau of Labor Statistics reports nearly 80% of all back and shoulder injuries result from moving patients.”

 Adaptive clothing offers: